efguydan/WCon/ReadMe.md

 ## wCon
-🏋️👷👷👷 WORK IN PROGRESS 👷👷👷🏋️

-wCon, which can be seen as short for wireless connect is a bash script that can be used to connect an android device wirelessly to a mac.
+wCon, which is short for Wireless Connect, is a bash script that can be used to connect an android device wirelessly to a mac.

 ## Setup
 ### Step 1: